War in Ukraine: after the capture of Chernobyl, is there a risk of a nuclear incident?

 Download the app

-The worst is never certain, but this barrier could undoubtedly break more easily than the sarcophagus, leading to cascading contamination.
+The worst is never certain, but this barrier might undoubtedly break more easily than the sarcophagus, leading to cascading contamination.
 “Every four or five years, we have heavy floods in this region.
 Sometimes they overwhelm the contaminated areas and this increases the level of radioactivity in the drinking water in Kiev, which is located 130 km to the south. hour, the thresholds recorded remain below the standards.
 But a rise in the concentration of radioelements in the Dnieper would undoubtedly cause panic among part of the population”, indicates David Boilley.
 An additional destabilizing factor.

 Opinions